jen20/go-event-sourcing-sample/README.md

 ### Unsafe

 The unsafe serializer stores the underlying memory representation of a struct directly.
-This makes, it as its name implies, unsafe to use if you are unsure what you are doing.
+This makes it as its name implies, unsafe to use if you are unsure what you are doing.
 [Here](https://youtu.be/4xB46Xl9O9Q?t=610) is the video that explains the reason for this serializer.